kypraios/post-pred-check-epi/README.md

 This repository contains `R` code (created by [Georgios Aristotelous](https://github.com/giorgos-aristotelous)) for implementing the methods presented in

->Aristotelous G., Kypraios, T. and O'Neil, P.D.
+>Aristotelous G., Kypraios, T. and O'Neill, P.D.
 (2022) Posterior Predictive Checking for Partially Observed Stochastic Epidemic Models, *Bayesian Analysis*; to appear.

 which addresses the problem of assessing the fit of stochastic epidemic models to data.
 Two novel model assessment methods are developed and presented in the manuscript above, based on disease progression curves, namely the **distance method** and the **position-time method**.
 Both methods provide visual and quantitative outputs with meaningful interpretations.